chungchiehlun/redux-statechart/README.md

 });
 ```

-**Redux-statechart** take array of [statechart machine](http://davidkpiano.github.io/xstate/docs/#/api/machine?id=machine)s as the only argument and return a _higher order reducer (HOR)_ and an _action creator_.
-HOR takes a regular reducer as the first argument and an optional initial state as the second.
+**Redux-statechart** take array of [statechart machines](http://davidkpiano.github.io/xstate/docs/#/api/machine?id=machine)s as the only argument and return a _higher order reducer (HOR)_ and an _action creator_.
+HOR takes a regular reducer as the first argument and an optional initial state as the second. *Note the initial state must be object.*

-The principle of reducer do not restrict the state.
-Hence, a reducer is hard to distinguish between finite and infinite state.
-However, the HOR could design the state shape within the **separate namespace of finite and infinite state**.
-Run `store.getState()` and inspect the whole state.
-Its shape is like `{ infinite: ..., finite: ... }`.

 ```javascript
 import RS from "redux-statechart";